The greatest black trumpet of them all. Fragrants as they're called, are an incredible mushroom you might find growing in your black trumpet patch.

 I've heard hunting for black trumpet mushrooms compared to looking for black holes in the woods, and that isn't far from the truth.
 Even mycologist Chuck Barrows, (a guy who found undiscovered species of porcini and has them named after him) didn't even find his first one until he was an elderly man.

 Until I started finding them on my own, I researched everything I could find on them.
 What I discovered was exciting, and maddening.
 You see, there isn't just one type of "black trumpets", there are a number of them, and some are more elusive than others.

 The fragrant is one of those more rare varieties of black trumpet mushroom.
 What it is exactly is up for debate a bit though.
 From my experience hunting in the Midwest, what people call "fragrants" could be one of two different species depending on what they've picked, either craterellus cinereus variation multiplex or craterellus foetidus.

-This is part of the confusion that arises with using common names to describe things as opposed to the exact Latin name, if we just say we found some “fragrants” it doesn’t tell us exactly the mushroom we picked.
-If we use the Latin name, we know exactly what they are, this is easier said than done though.
+This is part of the confusion that arises with using common names to describe things as opposed to the exact Latin name, if we just say we found some "fragrants" it doesn't tell us exactly the mushroom we picked.
+If we use the Latin name, we know exactly what they are, but that's easier said than done.

 - Grows clustered like black trumpets